mrcloudmustache/aws-solutions-architect/security.md

 * Certificates are region dependent

 ## Private Certificate Authority
-* Scalable service that manages private certificates
+* Scalable service that manages private certificates for internal systems
 * Can integrate with ACM for automated renewals